CAGED NationWide

 • Around 5000 dogs are injured on licensed UK tracks annually.

-• Dogs are often made to run in freezing cold icy weather conditions & also extreme hot weather conditions of up to 34 degrees centigrade
+• Dogs are often made to run in freezing cold icy weather conditions & also extreme hot weather conditions of up to 34 degrees Celsius

 • The stadium vet can destroy a dog at a stadium for minor injuries depending